Sunday, June 28, 2009

 EXIF with Python

-I have decided to share with you a small script I wrote on Python.
-It restores photo file's creation and modification dates to their original values, provided the picture was take with EXIF enabled camera.
+Recently I wrote a small script on Python that restores photo file's creation and modification dates to their original values, taken from EXIF.

 First of all you need to have Python (make sure to get version 2.6.x, 3.x won't work).
 You will also have to install some libraries.